 The Monkey Sanctuary, Looe

 What kid doesn’t like monkeys?
 Surely the answer to that question is none whatsoever.
 The Monkey Sanctuary in St Martin’s, Looe therefore is a must-visit destination.
 It is the perfect place to let your cheeky little monkeys get up close and personal with other cheeky little (and bigger) monkeys.
 There are 39 different individual monkeys, from the Capuchin monkey, Woolly monkey and Barbary Macaque breeds – all with their own very different personalities.
-The sanctuary is perfectly located to Tencreek Holiday Park, which offers great family-friendly accommodation.

 Follow The Path Of Giants To St Michael’s Mount